timhadler/plc-automation-portfolio-project/docs/changelogs/CODESYS_Changelog.md

 * Stage 1 controller counts the number of materials it rejects
 * Stage 3 counts the number of completed containers and calculates production rate

+### Notes
+* Logic to restart system after a fault not implemented yet

 ---